 Prior to moving into the mental health services, I worked as a teacher.
 Besides many years’ experience teaching in private schools and as a State Examiner with the State Examinations Commission, I worked with teenagers who left mainstream education.
 Mental health difficulties and challenging behaviours can be an obstacle to education.
 Yet, I was often reassured by how students overcame these challenges, both through practical accommodations (e.g. for dyslexia, dysgraphia, ADHD) and by adopting a problem-solving approach that motivated students and played to their strengths.

-Reflecting my passion for education and for promoting positive mental health and wellbeing, I deliver adult night classes, titled CBT for Stress Control, in Kinsale Community School.
+Reflecting my passion for education and for promoting positive mental health and wellbeing, I have delivered adult night classes, titled CBT for Stress Control, in Kinsale Community School.

 I am an advocate of strengths-based CBT.
 This means not only identifying a client’s psychological vulnerabilities, but also highlighting their signature strengths.
 On becoming aware of core strengths and developing awareness of the tools to enact change, people can go on to become more resilient and flourish.